JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 **Dynamic Arrays**
 - Are like linear arrays where it stores data elements sequentially and is optimized for indexing,
-- Is a data structure that will attempt to grow if you want to do an insertion and it is full, either in the same memory location if there is space or copy into a larger memory space elsewhere.
+- Is a data structure that will attempt to grow if you want to do an insertion when it is full, either it will grow in the same memory location if there is space or into a larger memory space elsewhere. (copying in larger array)

 **Two dimensional arrays**
 - Built to have x and y indices like a grid or nested arrays to represent something like a matrix or r,g,b values for an image.